jhpyle/docassemble/_docs/initial.md

 ---
 {% endhighlight %}

-If your interview uses the [roles] feature for multi-user interviews, the `default role` statement will define what role or roles will be required for any question that does not contain an explicit `role` statement.
+If your Steward uses the [roles] feature for multi-user interviews, the `default role` component will define what role or roles will be required for any question that does not contain an explicit `role` component.

-When you use the [roles] feature, you need to have some way of telling your interview logic what the role of the interviewee is.
+When you use the [roles] feature, you need to have some way of telling your Steward what the role of the interviewee is.

-If you include `code` within the same block as your `default role` statement, that code will be executed every time the interview logic is processed, as if it was marked as `initial`.
-For this reason, any `default role` statement that contains code should be placed earlier in the interview file than and `mandatory` questions or [`code` blocks].
+If you include a `default role` component within a `code` block or within a block with a `code` component, that code will be executed every time the Steward is accessed, as if it was marked as `initial`.
+For this reason, any block with the `default role` component that also contains `code` should be placed earlier in the DALang file than and `mandatory` questions or [`code` blocks].

-In the example above, the interview has two roles: "client" and "advocate".
-The special variables `user` and `role` are set in the `code` block, which is executed every time the interview logic is processed.
+In the example above, there are two roles: "client" and "advocate".
+The special variables `user` and `role` are set in the `code` block, which is executed every time the Steward is accessed.

 In addition, the [`set_info()`] function from [`docassemble.base.util`] is called.
 This lets the linguistic